telus-agcg/cast-ui/README.md

 Suggestion: Since the `.tgz` files create clutter over time, create a script to create the pack, move it somewhere you can clean up later, and copy the path to your clipboard.

-When the developer is confident in the work, the branch can be merged to `beta`.
+When the developer is confident in the work, a PR should be opened against `beta` for approval.

 #### Releases

 When merging to `beta`:

-- The feature branch should be squashed with a single commit message that follows the commit conventions above.
+- The feature branch should be **squashed** with a single commit message that follows the commit conventions above.
 This helps keeps sanity when looking at the commit history.
 - The single commit should represent the most impactful change.
 For example, if 3 commits (a `fix`, `feat`, and a `BREAKING CHANGE`) get squashed to one, the prefix should be `BREAKING CHANGE`.
 Or if 2 commits (a `fix` and `feat`) get squashed, the prefix should be `feat`.
-- If the single commit does not contain a prefix, the build will fail and no beta release will be created.
+- **If the single commit does not contain a prefix, the build will fail and no beta release will be created.**

 When merging from `beta` to `master`: